Mazur-Piotr/Automation-Portfolio_Project/README.md

 - Google Chrome (for the Data Download Automation script)

 ## Notes
-- Ensure that you have the appropriate web drivers for Selenium (e.g., chromedriver.exe) in the respective project directories.
+- Ensure that you have the appropriate web drivers for Selenium (e.g., chromedriver.exe) in the respective project directories
-- Customize the scripts, email templates, and configurations to meet your specific needs.
+- Customize the scripts, email templates, and configurations to meet your specific needs
-- Be cautious when handling email credentials and sensitive data.
+- Be cautious when handling email credentials and sensitive data